jonfra165/Thankyou/README.md

         6.1.6 Add: "python.linting.pylintArgs": ["--load-plugins", "pylint_flask"]
         6.1.7 Save and close

-    6.2 If you're using another code editor else and you get an error that says: E1101: Instance of 'SQLAlchemy' has no 'Column' member (no-member).
+    6.2 If you're using another code editor and you get an error that says: E1101: Instance of 'SQLAlchemy' has no 'Column' member (no-member).
         6.2.1 Contact us via discord: [ADD SOMETHING TO THIS LATER] 6.2.2 Visit this link: https://stackoverflow.com/questions/53975234/instance-of-sqlalchemy-has-no-column-member-no-member